NHSDigital/nia-patient-switching-standard-adaptor/README.md

       }
       ```

-### /$gpc.ack
+### POST /$gpc.ack

-The ack endpoint is the final endpoint to call once you are happy that the EHR record you have received is acceptable.
+This endpoint finalizes the EHR transfer process.
 If you do not call this endpoint after receiving an EHR from the migratestructuredrecord enpoint, then you risk the losing practise triggering off the manual postal transfer.

-The following is required to call this endpoint:-
+To use this endpoint, you need to provide the following headers:

-- CONVERSATION_ID: The id associated with the patient transfer request.
+- CONVERSATIONID: ID from the initial request.
-- CONFIRMATION_RESPONSE: you can provide the following status:-
+- CONFIRMATIONRESPONSE: Status of the EHR integration.
-    - ACCEPTED: This will tell the sending incumbent that you are happy with the received EHR.
+    - ACCEPTED: EHR integration successful.
-    - FAILED_TO_INTEGRATE: You have encountered a problem integrating the record into your system.
-This will alert the sender to an error and trigger off the postal process.
+    - FAILED_TO_INTEGRATE: Error encountered; triggers postal process.

 Endpoint calling: